-Build Basics is an energizing 8-session business and project planning class designed for aspiring and newly established entrepreneurs using an online learning management system.
+The Start-up Circle is an energizing 9-session business and project planning virtual course designed for aspiring and newly established entrepreneurs.

 Classes are taught by local experts and cover the basics of starting or bolstering an independent business – from licensing to financial literacy, market research to cash flow and more.
 Participants leave the class with a completed business plan, a cohort of entrepreneurs in the Bradenton area, sources of small business capital, and the knowledge and confidence to take their ideas to the next level.